Push Rod vs Pull Rod Suspension In F1 (Simple Explanation)

 • Often heavier overall

-The disadvantage of the pull rod suspension is that it can be much more difficult to gain access to if it needs to be adjusted or repaired.
-Because the rod connects to the nose at the bottom of the chassis, crew members will need to either work in a cramped space, or remove the entire floor from the car to work on this area.
+One disadvantage of the pull rod suspension is that it can be much more difficult to gain access to if it needs to be adjusted or repaired.
+Because the rod connects to the nose at the bottom of the chassis, mechanics will need to either work in a cramped space, or remove the entire floor from the car to work on this area.

 Another disadvantage of pull rod suspension is that it may result in a heavier overall suspension setup.
 Because of the angles that the rods meet the chassis, they can often be thinner and lighter than push rods, but the greater loads applied to the wishbones mean they often need to be thicker and heavier to compensate for this.